 - after breastfeeding

-- after exercising (if your doctor has cleared you to return to regular physical activity)
+- after exercising, if your doctor has cleared you to do so

 While you can expect some degree of blood clots after giving birth, you may experience symptoms that require a call to your doctor’s office.

 The following symptoms could be a sign of infection or excessive bleeding: